Georg Elser

-Johann Georg Elser ([ˈɡeːɔʁk ˈɛlzɐ]; 4 January 1903 – 9 April 1945) was a German worker who planned and carried out an elaborate assassination attempt on Adolf Hitler and other high-ranking Nazi leaders on 8 November 1939 at the Bürgerbräukeller in Munich (known as the Bürgerbräukeller Bombing).
+Johann Georg Elser ([ˈɡeːɔʁk ˈɛlzɐ]; 4 January 1903 – 9 April 1945) was a German carpenter who planned and carried out an elaborate assassination attempt on Adolf Hitler and other high-ranking Nazi leaders on 8 November 1939 at the Bürgerbräukeller in Munich (known as the Bürgerbräukeller Bombing).
 Elser constructed and placed a bomb near the platform from which Hitler was to deliver a speech.
 It did not kill Hitler, who left earlier than expected, but it did kill 8 people and injured 62 others.
 Elser was held as a prisoner for more than five years until he was executed at Dachau concentration camp less than a month before the surrender of Nazi Germany.

 Background

 Family and early life

-Georg Elser (the name normally used to refer to him) was born in Hermaringen, Württemberg, to Ludwig Elser and Maria Müller.
+Georg Elser (the name normally used to refer to him) was born in Hermaringen, Württemberg, to Ludwig Elser (1872–1942) and Maria Müller (1879–1960).
 His parents married one year after his birth, and Maria moved to Königsbronn to live with Ludwig on his smallholding.
 His father was a timber merchant, while his mother worked on the farm.
 Georg was often left to care for his five younger siblings: Friederike (born 1904), Maria (born 1906), Ludwig (born 1909), Anna (born 1910) and Leonhard (born 1913).
 He attended elementary school in Königsbronn from 1910 to 1917 and showed ability in drawing, penmanship and mathematics.
 His childhood was marred by his father's heavy drinking.
 Elser recalled in his interrogation by the Gestapo in 1939 how his father habitually came home late from work drunk.